Menna167200/chatbot-avatar-lipsync/README.md

 ---

 ## 🙏 Acknowledgements & Inspiration
-This project was heavily inspired by the incredible work of [Wassim SAMAD](https://github.com/wass08).
+This project was inspired by the incredible work of [Wassim SAMAD](https://github.com/wass08).
-His projects and ideas motivated me to build my own chatbot with a 3D avatar and lipsync.
+His projects and ideas on 3d avatars motivated me to build my own chatbot with a 3D avatar and lipsync.